Rita Ora Spills Out Of A White Corset Dress In Steamy Instagram Photos

 In a second photo share of the day, the “Only Want You” singer gave fans a more detailed look at her fabulous dress.
 This time around, Rita posted three photos of her magnificent outfit, unveiling her entire look from head to toe.

-Also captured at the Magnum photocall, the pics revealed that the incredible frock boasted a dramatic thigh-high slit that showed off Rita’s chiseled legs.
+Also captured at the Magnum photo call, the pics revealed that the incredible frock boasted a dramatic thigh-high slit that showed off Rita’s chiseled legs.
 The Kosovo-born beauty looked every inch the siren in the daring outfit, flaunting her hourglass figure with tremendous elegance.

 The “Let You Love Me” songstress added height to her sinuous frame with a pair of white pumps, a whimsical design adorned with opulent-looking feathers.
 Rita put her sculpted pins on display in the stunning dress and showed her playful side by winking at the camera in one of the photos.